urbit/operators.urbit.org/content/guides/which-id-should-i-buy.md

 +++

-# Which ID should I buy?

-TL;DR
+## TL;DR

 Urbit ID is a decentralized addressing system and public key infrastructure designed for Urbit OS.
 It is a unique number, a username, an avatar, a piece of a collectively owned network, and a key to a new digital world.
 Sort of like DNS, IP and a username system combined into one thing.
-Each Urbit ID is an ERC-721 NFT on the Ethereum blockchain.
+Each Urbit ID is an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) NFT on the Ethereum blockchain.

-There are 5 types of Urbit IDs, each with a different role in the network:
+There are 5 types of Urbit IDs, only 3 of which should be purchased, each with a different role in the network:

-Galaxies are likely candidates for large organizations, countries, or anything that wants to have complete control over their own networking.
+1. Galaxies are likely candidates for large organizations, countries, or anything that wants to have complete control over their own networking.
 They spawn and sponsor stars, perform peer discovery and NAT traversal similar to DNS, provide provider-style services, and govern.
 There are 2^8 (256) galaxies and each can spawn 255 stars.
-Stars are for businesses, communities, or metropolises.
-Stars spawn and sponsor planets, perform peer routing, provide hosting, or infrastructure services, and swap for WSTR.
-(You can swap stars for WSTR [here](https://star.market/).)
+2. Stars are for businesses, communities, or metropolises.
+Stars spawn and sponsor planets, perform peer routing, provide hosting or infrastructural services, and swap for [$WSTR](https://star.market/) (Wrapped Stars).
 There are 2^16 (~65K) stars and each can sponsor ~65K planets.
-Planets are for individuals.
-They are your username, domain name, and crypto wallet address all wrapped into one.
+3. Planets are for individuals.
+They are your username, domain name, and crypto wallet address all wrapped into one asset.
 They can spawn moons.

-**NEVER BUY**:
+**NEVER BUY THESE**:

-Moons are for devices.
+4. Moons are for devices.
 They are the IoT of Urbit.
 These are not independent identities.
 They cannot change sponsors.
-Comets are free identities.
+5. Comets are free identities.
 Anyone can boot one.
-They are for trying out Urbit, bots and spammers.
+They are for trying out Urbit, developing/deploying automated agents (bots), and performing otherwise "disposable" activity.

 ## What is an Urbit ID?